This post was most recently updated on August 1st, 2018

 The two hotspots on the reef are: The Southern Pinnacles: Dived mainly in the summer months, with depths ranging from 26 to 40 metres.The Northern Pinnacles: Dived mainly in the winter months, with depths ranging from 30 to 38 metres.

-Our members invite you to browse their web pages on this site to see what accommodation is on offer.
+Our members invite you to browse their web pages on this site to see what accommodation is on offer on the KZN South Coast.